 Working directly in manufacturing environments every day, we understand how to design pilot plant mixing systems that reduce scrap, lower power consumption and improve system performance.
 We get it right the first time so you can be running in production quickly.
-The mixing applications we work with include:

 Semi or fully automated mixing plant systems are often incorporated into pilot plants.
 When designing an industrial level batch mix plant our focus is on accuracy and consistency over time.
 Selecting the right mixing equipment is essential to control costs while ensuring accurate end-products.
 The controls and programming are crucial to the process, and EPIC can deliver everything from simple user interfaces to more complex recipe management systems.

 Blending systems are similar to mixing systems, but have subtle differences.
 Generally, blending is gentler process and more often applied to solids or solid-liquid combinations.
 Efficiency and sustained accuracy are the goals to this process, with a focus on ingredient additions and consistent end-product.
 Like mixing systems, blending systems can be incorporated into your demonstration or pilot plant as either batch (most common) or continuous systems.